-China hawks encounter new opponent: U.S. companies
+China hawks encounter powerful opponent: U.S. companies

 Ford spokeswoman Rachel McCleery said the company “focused on delaying implementation of the law to ensure the regulatory agencies had enough time to issue a workable set of rules to match the lengthy and complex supply chains of many U.S. multinational companies.”

 The Pentagon appears to recognize the difficulties the ban created for some contractors.
-In recent weeks the Defense Department requested and received a waiver from the Office of the Director of National Intelligence that will give it another two years to continue buying certain “low-risk” items from contractors that aren’t immediately able to certify whether they use the Chinese equipment.
+In recent weeks, the Defense Department requested and received a waiver from the Office of the Director of National Intelligence that will give it two more years to continue buying certain “low-risk” items from contractors that aren’t immediately able to certify whether they use the Chinese equipment.

 “Small businesses represent a large constituency within these low-risk [products], and the waiver allows this community and all stakeholders time to understand and take appropriate actions to comply with the requirement,” Pentagon spokeswoman Jessica Maxwell said.